 What you will study

 Block 1: paints a broad picture of care in the UK, ranging from the caring within families, to primary health care, acute care in hospitals and social care in the community.
-You will explore the diversity and sensitivity of care situations, the wide variety of modern care services, the interconnections between them and what it is like to care and to receive care.
+You'll explore the diversity and sensitivity of care situations, the wide variety of modern care services, the interconnections between them and what it is like to give and to receive care.

 Block 4: examines how care can go wrong and what individuals can do to try to prevent this.
 You explore the crucial role of record keeping and the challenges of preserving confidentiality in a busy workplace.
 You consider the pressure on care workers to be accountable, and you explore the roles of research evidence and protocols in ensuring high standards of care.